Blurb: Once again, it's my chance to speak out about the Meaning

 How has disability impacted your professional aspirations?

-In college, I was so career focused.
-I wanted to be a special
+In college, I was completely career focused.
+I wanted to be a

-education teacher.
-My dream was to work with children with
+special education teacher.
+My dream was to work with children

-I excelled in college, but out in the real world, it was so much
+I excelled in college, but out in the real world, it was much

 harder.
-I was hit with severe discrimination at both jobs I
+I was hit with major discrimination at both jobs I tried.

-tried.
 The first time, I resigned.
-The second time, I planned
+The second time I planned to fight

-to fight and was getting ready to contact a disability rights
+and was getting ready to contact a disability rights attorney.

-attorney.
-That's when I became sick, and my disabilities
+That's when I became sick, and my disabilities worsened.
+I have

 I still haven't given up.
-I've found a new dream.
-I want to be
+I've found a new love in writing.
+I'm

 In what ways has your disability impacted on your friendship and